Marie-Laure Sauty de Chalon: Personal

 Her father was a lawyer by training, and was a deputy director of Crédit Lyonnais.
 Sauty de Chalon has lived in New York City and owns a house in the heart of the Côte d’Azur.
 She admires as her role models Nelson Mandela, Franklin D. Roosevelt, and Fatou Diomé.
-She is married.
+She is married to business executive Guillaume Hannezo with whom she has three children.